Tag: Bacteria

 A: I’ve always been fascinated by the world around me.
 I grew up in a town in northwest Spain, right on the Atlantic Ocean.
 As a kid, I would go to the beach to investigate marine organisms and bring home all sorts of different fish to study.
 My mom wasn’t too happy about that!
 We’re all born scientists, but we tend to lose that curiosity as we enter adulthood.
 The key is to not lose our ability to learn every day.

-Continue reading “Career Conversations: Q&A with Bioengineer César de la Fuente”
+Continue reading “Career Conversations: Q&A With Bioengineer César de la Fuente”

 Career Conversations: Q&A With Organic Chemist Elizabeth Parkinson